The SEED Team

 Director, Pollack Center for Law & Business

-Stephen Choi is the Murray and Kathleen Bring Professor at NYU School of Law.
+Stephen Choi is the Bernard Petrie Professor at NYU School of Law.
 He graduated first in his class from Harvard Law School in 1994 and received his PhD in economics from Harvard in 1997.
 His research interests focus on the theoretical and empirical analysis of corporations and capital markets as well as on judicial performance.
 He is the co-author of Securities Regulations: Cases and Analysis (West Academic, 4th ed.
 2015).
 He has published in the Yale Law Journal, Stanford Law Review, University of Chicago Law Review, Michigan Law Review, Southern California Law Review, Duke Law Journal, University of Pennsylvania Law Review, and Virginia Law Review, among others, and has presented papers at numerous conferences and symposia.